The short version

 Put plainly

 If you want to find every owner of warehouses over 50,000 sqft in Tarrant County so you can call them about an off-market opportunity, that's Reonomy.
-They are genuinely good at filtering the ownership universe.
+It is genuinely good at filtering the ownership universe.

-Many brokers run both.
-They prospect different sides of the deal.
+Many teams run both.
+They work different sides of the deal.

 When to use which